systopia/de.systopia.sqltasks/docs/usage.md

 # Usage

-Tasks can be managed by going to *Administer* → *System Settings* → *Manage SQL Tasks*.
+Tasks can be managed by going to *Administer* → *Automation* → *SQL Tasks*.
 The task manager shows a list of all tasks and supports actions like changing the task configuration or running them.
 You can also change the order in which they are executed when started via the dispatcher.
 This can be done by either clicking the arrows under "Selection Order" or by